Cape Verde holidays on a budget: the 2026 cost guide

 Sal is the best island for budget travellers from the UK.
 It has the most direct flight options, the widest choice of all-inclusive resorts, and the highest competition between operators, which keeps prices down.
 The main resort, Santa Maria, is compact enough that you can walk everywhere, cutting transport costs to near zero.

 Boa Vista is the second-most accessible island for UK visitors.
-It has a similar landscape to Sal (flat, sandy, excellent beaches) but fewer tourists and slightly higher prices due to fewer flights.
+It has a similar terrain to Sal (flat, sandy, excellent beaches) but fewer tourists and slightly higher prices due to fewer flights.
 It works well if you want a quieter trip and are prepared to pay a small premium.

 If you are travelling on a genuine shoestring, consider Santo Antão or Fogo.
 These islands have almost no resort infrastructure, which means basic guesthouses for £15-25 per night and meals for £4-7.
 The catch is getting there: both require a connecting flight or ferry from Sal or Santiago, which adds cost and time.
 For most UK travellers on a budget, Sal gives the best value.